-1.00 EXPLAINING THE QUARTERLY UPDATE 1.01 The Council has nominated the Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
-The Audit Committee has previously agreed to include Treasury Management as a standing item on each quarterly agenda to receive an update.
-1.02 On 19 th February 2019 the Council approved the Treasury Management Policy Statement 2019/20 - 2021/22 and Treasury Management Practices 2019/20 - 2021/22, following the recommendation of the Cabinet and consideration by the Audit Committee.
-1.03 On 18 th February 2020, the Council approved the Treasury Management Strategy 2020/21, following the recommendation of the Cabinet and consideration by the Audit Committee.
-1.04 Investments update A schedule setting out the Council's investments at 28 th February 2021 is attached at Appendix 1.
-The investment balance at this time was £33.2m across 8 counterparties with an average interest rate of 0.01%.
-1.05 Borrowing update Appendix 2 shows the Council's long-term borrowing portfolio as at 28 th February 2021, a total of £289.0m with a weighted average interest rate of 4.61%.
-In May 2018 the Cabinet approved loans to NEW Homes to build or purchase affordable housing for rent.
-During Quarter 4 one loan of £2.553m was taken out with PWLB to fund the New Homes scheme at Maes Gwern Mold.
-Appendix 3 shows the Council's short-term borrowing portfolio as at 28 th February 2021, a total of £38.0m with an average interest rate of 0.03%.
+1.02 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies and the Governance and Audit Committee has previously agreed to include treasury management as a standing item on each quarterly agenda to receive an update.
+The Quarter 4 update is detailed in the following paragraphs.
+1.03 Investments update A schedule setting out the Council's investments as at 28 th February is attached as Appendix 1.
+The investment balance at this time was £28.3m across 8 counterparties with an average interest rate of 3.70%.
+1.04 Borrowing update Appendix 2 shows the Council's long-term borrowing portfolio as at 28 th February, a total of £296.6m with a weighted average interest rate of 4.53%.
+During quarter 4 the Council took out a new long-term loan with the Public Works Loan Board to support its strategy of fixing a portion of its long term borrowing requirement.
+The loan was an 18-year Equal Instalments of Principal loan for £5m, with an interest rate of 3.91%.
+Appendix 3 shows the Council's short-term borrowing portfolio as at 28 th February - there were no short term loans outstanding.
 The Council has a forecast borrowing requirement over and above the additional long-term borrowing already undertaken during the year which will continue into the new financial year.
-The borrowing strategy in 2020/21 has been to monitor capital expenditure to confirm the Council's long-term borrowing need, ensuring that the Council does not commit to long-term borrowing too early and borrow unnecessarily which will be costly.
-This is balanced against not compromising the long-term stability of the debt portfolio by securing low long-term interest rates currently available.
-The amounts of short term borrowing undertaken throughout the year continue to assist in managing liquidity whilst confirming longer term borrowing requirements.

-The borrowing requirement will continue to be reviewed and monitored closely during the remainder of 2020/21 and into 2021/22 with support from Arlingclose, the Council's treasury management advisors.

-1.06 Economic update received 08/02/2021 (from Arlingclose, Council's treasury management advisors)
+The borrowing strategy in 2022/23 has been to monitor capital expenditure to confirm the Council's long-term borrowing need, ensuring that the Council does not commit to long-term borrowing too early and borrow unnecessarily, which will be costly.
+This is balanced against not compromising the long-term stability of the debt portfolio by securing low long-term interest rates when available.
+The borrowing requirement will continue to be reviewed and monitored closely during the remainder of 2022/23 and into 2023/24 with support from Arlingclose, the Council's treasury management advisors.
+1.05 Economic update from Arlingclose, the Council's treasury management advisors Market expectations are that global central banks are at or nearing peak interest rates.
+This was further underlined by the Bank of England's rate decision, which saw Bank Rate rise to 4%.
+While the Monetary Policy Committee (MPC) remains concerned that domestic inflationary pressure will remain elevated, the CPI rate is projected to fall below target in the medium term as monetary tightening takes its toll on economic activity.
+The UK economy has perhaps proved more resilient than expected, but a recession and/or stagnant growth is likely in 2023 and subsequent depress overall activity.